ralrom/ralrom.com/src/pages/blog/2015-11-27-good-reader-good-developer.md

 ---
 layout: ~src/layouts/BlogLayout.astro
-title: A Good Reader Makes a Good Developer.
+title: A Good Reader Makes a Good Developer
 ---

 When I first began coding, I felt documentation was boring: I used to dive right into coding.
 As a result, I spent countless hours troubleshooting and writing unmaintainable code.